eobrain/funcgo/README.md

 To dive deeper, see [Funcgo Reference][ref] doc.

-To browse some actual working code, the biggest and most complex program so far written in Functional Go is its own compiler.
+To browse some actual working code, the biggest and most complex program so far written in Funcgo is its own compiler.
 (Turtles all the way down!)
 You might start at the `main.go` file in [the source directory][src].

 A smaller set of working code is [fgolib][fgolib].
-In addition to looking at the Functional Go code there, you can also examine the `project.clj` file which is a working example of using the Leiningen plugin.
+In addition to looking at the Funcgo code there, you can also examine the `project.clj` file which is a working example of using the Leiningen plugin.